Quick Fact Sheet

 Master of Technology Entrepreneurship & Innovation (M.T.E.I.)

-Full time: 16 months
+Full time: 20 months (pending approval)

-Part time: 28 months
+Part time: 30 months (pending approval)

 Start: September only